M-Minkov/CHIP8Emulator/README.md

 - Dedicated timing loop that keeps delay and sound timers stepping at 60 Hz
 - Keyboard bridge that maps a standard QWERTY layout onto the Chip-8 hex keypad
 - Canvas-based renderer with dynamic scaling and instant ROM reloads
-- Simple ROM picker with graceful error handling
+- Bundled ROM library menu grouped into Games, Demos, and Other for one-click loading plus a manual file picker

 ## Requirements